 CWE-1277: Firmware Not Updateable

 The inability to patch the product's firmware means that any weaknesses therein cannot be mitigated through an update.
-This leaves the system/device open to potential exploitation of the inherent weaknesses present.
+This leaves the system/device open to potential exploitation of the inherent weaknesses.
 External protective measures and mitigations can be employed to aid in preventing malicious behavior, but the root weakness cannot be corrected.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.